A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations

-Finally, we investigate for the two best-performing models from~\cref{global_pred_performance}, that is, the flow-rate-conserving CNN model with $\xi = 1$ and $\xi = 10$, the convergence behavior in more detail and analyze the performance for longer arteries.
-In these scalability tests, the length of the stenotic region is increased by factors of $2$ ($L_{\text{stenotic}} = 2$ cm), $4$ ($L_{\text{stenotic}} = 4$ cm), and $8$ ($L_{\text{stenotic}} = 8$ cm).
-The parameters for the Schwarz algorithm remain the same as before (\cref{tab:dd_combined_params}), with the exception that no initialization for the interior subdomains is applied.
-For $\xi = 1$, the number of subdomains corresponds for the different scalability factors to $14$, $24$, and $44$, while for $\xi = 10$, it is $15$, $25$, and $47$.
+Finally, we investigate for the best-performing model from \cref{global_pred_performance}, that is, the flow-rate-conserving CNN model with $\xi = 1$, the performance for longer arteries and analyze the convergence behavior in more detail.
+The stenotic region is scaled by the factors $l \in \{2, 4, 8\}$, corresponding to lengths $L_{\text{stenotic}} \in \{2, 4, 8\}$\,[cm] and $14$, $24$, and $44$ subdomains, respectively.
+The parameters for the Schwarz algorithm remain the same as in \cref{tab:dd_combined_params}, expcept the stopping tolerance, which is set to $\epsilon=1.0\cdot 10^{-5}$.